 - The Extreme games area is for adrenaline junkie and access is restricted to 12 plus.
 This area has Hydro tubes, Double twisters, Free Fall and Hurricane Twist Slides.

-The best family holidays, Turkey is Antalya even though choosing the best family holiday destination can be daunting, this post covers why you should visit Antalya because it is budget-friendly, with proximity to Europe, fantastic culture and history.
+The best family holidays, Turkey can start in Antalya even though choosing the best family holiday destination in Turkey can be daunting, this post covers why you should start at Antalya. because it is budget-friendly, with proximity to Europe, fantastic culture and history.
 For more best family holiday ideas, check out my post on The Best family Holiday to Zanzibar.

 Let me know in the comments if you have visited Antalya and if you will consider visiting Antalya if you haven’t visited before.